haibocharles/Big-Data-and-Financial-Computing/README.md

 # Big-Data-and-Financial-Computing
-all the projects were finished before 2023/07/01
+Overview
+This repository contains various projects focused on the intersection of big data and financial computing.
+All projects were completed before July 1, 2023, and showcase innovative techniques and methodologies in financial analysis using big data technologies.